openstax/napkin-notes/kevin/160809_partition_protocol.md

 will automatically negotiate the shared knowledge described above.

+It is known that this protocol will not survive a network partition.

+The code is currently written
+to allow multiple threads
+(as opposed to processes)
+to partition work.
+This requires careful management of `ActiveRecord` connections -
+I'd very much like to maintain this capability going forward.

 ## Open Questions

 * Is the concept of a boss really necessary?
 Could we eliminate it?
 * Are there any race conditions remaining?
 * Are heartbeats/timeouts/hangs/etc. all handled properly?

-It is known that this protocol will not survive a network partition.